 The team evaluates all lung symptoms such as shortness of breath, chest tightness, and coughing, to determine the cause of your symptoms.

 Since pulmonary disorders may be acute or chronic and can vary widely in severity, many signs and symptoms can indicate different pulmonary disorders.
 The most common signs of a pulmonary disorder include:

 The symptoms may also vary depending on your lifestyle and daily activity level.
 Certain factors, such as allergies or exposure to environmental pollutants, may also worsen your symptoms.

 To diagnose a pulmonary disorder, the team completes a thorough physical exam and pulmonary function tests.
 During your exam, your provider listens to your lungs with a stethoscope and performs percussion on your lungs by tapping your back to listen for signs of hollowness or echo.

 Pulmonary function tests are then performed to measure how much air you can breathe in and out and how well the structures in your lungs function when exchanging oxygen with carbon dioxide.
 Additional tests, including X-rays or a CT scan, may be needed to make a diagnosis in some cases.

-Some types of pulmonary disorders respond well to medications, such as antibiotics or steroids, which may be able to fully eliminate or reduce your symptoms significantly.
+Some types of pulmonary disorders respond well to medications, such as antibiotics or steroids, which can completely eliminate or reduce your symptoms.
 Other treatments may include breathing devices, such as CPAP machines, or pulmonary function training to improve the ability of your lungs to expand and contract when you breathe and exhale.

 To find out the cause of your lung issues and get appropriate treatment, set up an appointment by phone or the online tool with the team at Northwest Pulmonary and Sleep Medicine now.